+There is no process, and no efforts to create such a process.

 4. Does your institution have a planetary health website that centralizes ongoing and past research related to health and the environment?

-3 There is an easy-to-use, adequately comprehensive website that centralizes various campus resources related to health and the environment including all of the following: upcoming events, leaders in planetary health at your institution, and relevant funding opportunities.
-2 There is a website that attempts to centralize various campus resources related to health and the environment, but it is hard-to-use, not updated, or not adequately comprehensive.
-1 The institution has an Office of Sustainability website that includes some resources related to health and the environment.
-0 There is no website. e explanation: The UC Berkeley Office of Sustainability and the School of Public Health ronmental Health Sciences Division are easily accessible websites that include information on
+- There is an easy-to-use, adequately comprehensive website that centralizes various campus resources related to health and the environment including all of the following: upcoming events, leaders in planetary health at your institution, and relevant funding opportunities.

+There is a website that attempts to centralize various campus resources related to health and the environment, but it is hard-to-use, not updated, or not adequately comprehensive.

+The institution has an Office of Sustainability website that includes some resources related to

+- health and the environment.

+- 0 There is no website.

-Environmental Health Sciences Division are easily accessible websites that include information on upcoming events, leaders, and funding related to planetary health.
+Score explanation: The UC Berkeley Office of Sustainability and the School of Public Health Environmental Health Sciences Division are easily accessible websites that include information on upcoming events, leaders, and funding related to planetary health.